dailymotion/vast-client-js/docs/api/vast-client.md

 # VASTClient

 The `VASTClient` class provides a client to manage the fetching and parsing of VAST documents.

-`VASTClient` provides a methods to fetch a VAST resource because of his ability to resolving the wrapper chain (recursive fetch and parse) by using the `VASTParser` parsing methods.
+It provides methods for fetching VAST resources by resolving the wrapper chain (recursive fetching and parsing) by using the `VASTParser` parsing methods.

 - [Constructor](#constructor)
 - [Properties](#properties)